casper-ecosystem/cep-78-enhanced-nft/client/mint_session/README.md

 * `nft_contract_hash`: The hash of a given Enhanced NFT contract passed in as a `Key`.
 * `token_owner`: The `Key` of the owner for the NFT to be minted.
 Note, this argument is ignored in the `Ownership::Minter` mode.
 * `token_meta_data`: The metadata describing the NFT to be minted, passed in as a `String`.
+* `collection_name`: The name of the NFT collection that the minted token belongs to.